 Stay: The Kimpton Charlotte Square’s location is a fantastic base for a few nights in the capital.
 This hotel consists of seven combined Georgian townhouses, with colourful, vibrant décor throughout.

-Dine: There are three restaurants to choose from, each with a different style and ambiance.
+Dine: There are three restaurants to choose from, each with a different style and ambience.
 Head to Aizle for seasonal tasting menus, BABA for Scottish-Mediterranean tapas cuisine or The Garden for classic cocktails in amongst lush leafy plants.

 12. Bonnie Badger, Gullane, East Lothian

 Stay: A perfect spot for exploring the East Lothian coastline.
 Follow a day at the beach (and, be the envy of all your friends) with a stay at the Bonnie Badger.
 This restaurant-with-rooms is owned by the Edinburgh Michelin-star chef Tom Kitchin.
 There are deluxe, superior and loft bedrooms available as well as two cottages, named Hazel and Honeysuckle.

 Dine: Tom Kitchin’s coastal gastropub is a very exciting place to be indeed and, of course, the food is unmissable.
 Enjoy the rustic, gorgeous indoor space or head out to the fabulous garden BBQ grilling area for some al fresco dining.